easytarget/esp32-cam-webserver/README.md

 ### Configuration files

-The web server stores its configuraion in JSON files.
+The web server stores its configuration in JSON files.
 The format of the files is below.
 If any of these files is missing in the root folder of the storage used, default values will be loaded.

 #### Network Configuration (/conn.json)